tedee-com/tedee-api-doc/docs/source/howtos/begin-integration.rst

 Integration via Bluetooth
 -------------------------

-If you already have own bridge/device then you can connect it to Tedee Lock via Bluetooth.
+If you already own bridge/device then you can connect it to Tedee Lock via Bluetooth.
 Your device must have internet connection to refresh access certificate used to communicate with Tedee Lock.

 You will need: